 Acute pain usually settles over a few weeks, but chronic pain can persist for longer.

-Physiotherapists are able to assess the back to determine the most likely cause of your pain.
-From there, we discuss a treatment plan with you to determine the best way to relive this pain.
+Physiotherapists are able to assess your back and body to determine the most likely cause of your pain.
+From there, we discuss a tailored treatment plan with you to determine the best way to relive this pain.

-Because of this, our Physios are likely to include a home exercise program as part of your treatment plan to optimise recovery.
-This often starts with gentle stretches and exercises to strengthen and improve control around the core and back
+Because of this, our physios are likely to include a home exercise program as part of your treatment plan to optimise recovery.
+This often starts with gentle stretches and exercises to strengthen and improve control around the back and hips.